-When your taste buds are craving something crispy and tender, then Salmon Croquettes need to be put on your menu.
+When your taste buds are craving something crispy and tender, this Salmon Croquette Recipe needs to be put on your menu.
 This is one hearty meal that is oh-so-full of flavor!

 Salmon Croquettes are a southern classic!
 Full of salmon, peppers, onions and seasoning, this versatile dish is sure to be loved by all!
 This is a great recipe for busy weeknights, but fancy enough for holidays and special events.